-There are 3 things I look at with
+There are 3 things I look at

 Weight At The Upper Ring

 - The weight

 at the upper ring.
 This includes the

 weight of everything attached to the upper ring plus

 - The string

 angle.
 This is the angle between the

 - Where the

 what bending moments are applied to the upper ring and

 mirror box by the strings.

-With string telescopes the struts are (typically) vertical and are in
+With string telescopes the struts are (typically) vertical

 by the lateral force component of the string

 tension.
 The red arrows represent the upper ring

-String Lateral Force Component
+String Lateral Force

 = Upper Ring Weight

 is a CONSTANT regardless of the number of struts or

 pairs of strings of a string telescope

-String Angle With Respect to
+String Angle With Respect

 This is a visual way to compare the string

 [F(string)] and strut

 [F(axial)] to lateral

 same length for F(lat.).

 F(axial) / F(lat.) =

 |The image on the

 right is a Tensegrity 3 Strut String Telescope.

 F(axial) / F(lat.) =

 and strut compression forces are approximately 75%

 lower than the Non-Tensegrity telescope.

-and strut foces can be
+string and strut